 You may know a "John Doe" with an email address that you recognize.
 If you receive a digitally signed message that appears to be from that person, you will want to confirm that before accepting that signature and updating your Contacts folder/address book.
 This is because there is a possibility that an unknown party is using the name "John Doe", has obtained unauthorized access to John Doe's email servers and has misrepresented him/herself to obtain a Compriva Private Email certificate.
 If you and John Doe communicate by some independent means (i.e. Phone or FAX) and agree on a "shared secret" to be included with your initial exchange of digitally signed messages, you can each be confident that the digital signature on the message you receive is that of the party you know and trust.
 Once you accept each other's signed messages and update your respective Contacts folders/address books, you can be sure that messages and attachments that you sign and encrypt to each other will not be seen or tampered with by any unauthorized person or machine.

-No. You only need to invite a person if they have not yet installed a valid Compriva Private Email certificate, which can be a free trial or a purchased subscription.
+No. You only need to invite a person if they have not yet installed a valid Compriva Private Email certificate, which can be via either a free or a purchased registration.
 So long as both you and your correspondent maintain valid Compriva Private Email digital certificates (and you have each correctly updated your Contacts folders/address books), you can sign and encrypt to each other at will.